 Many people have a distinct face shape.
 They are generally categorized into six shapes: oval, long, square, round, diamond, and heart-shaped.
 If you can't tell by looking in a mirror what shape you are, there is a way to measure the face that can point you in the right direction.

-If you try that and still aren't sure about your face shape, chances are it doesn't really matter what your face shape is.
-Beauty advice about face shapes is primarily designed for women with strong facial shapes that they want to tone down.
-Generally, it's most helpful for women with obvious round, square, long, or heart-shaped faces.
+If you try that and still aren't sure about your face shape, chances are it doesn't really matter—beauty advice about face shapes is primarily designed for women with strong features that they want to downplay, such as those with distinctly round, square, long, or heart-shaped faces.

-Women with oval and diamond faces tend to look fine in everything.
-You might want to focus on other factors like hair texture and body shape.
+Women with oval and diamond faces tend to have the most versatility; instead of focusing primarily on flattering their face shapes, they may want to pay more attention to hair texture and thickness.
 The same applies if you don't have an obvious face shape.

 Maybe your personality or the length of your hair is more important to you.
 If you have a distinct hair texture like super fine or very curly, exploring flattering cuts for that may be a better road to take.
 Remember, too, that everyone is different and you don't have to follow every beauty rule in the book.

 Since there will be many hairstyles that suit your face shape, it may be difficult to know where to begin.
 The basic rule of finding a great haircut for your face shape is to highlight your best features.

 According to the "rules," there are a few features to look for: